platformsh/platformsh-docs/src/golive/steps.md

 If you require access to the site before the domain name becomes active you can create a `hosts` file entry on your computer and point it to the IP address that resolves when you access your master project branch.

-To get the IP you can run `ping <environment>-<project>.<region>.platform.sh` (with the DNS name you noted in step 2 of the pre-launch check list).
-In OS X and Linux this will usually be the hosts file in `/etc/hosts` in Windows `c:\Windows\System32\Drivers\etc\hosts`.
+To get the IP address, first run `platform environment:info`.
+Check the output for the `edge_hostname` value.
+That's the "internal" domain name for your project.
+Run `ping <that domain name>` to get its IP address.

+In OS X and Linux you can add that IP  to your `/etc/hosts` file.
+In Windows the file is named `c:\Windows\System32\Drivers\etc\hosts`.
 You will need to be a admin user to be able to change that file.
 So in OS X you will usually run something like `sudo vi /etc/hosts`.
 After adding the line the file will look something like:

 ![Hosts File](/images/hosts-file.png)